Andy-chukwuemeka/Andy-chukwuemeka/README.md

 - 👀 I’m interested in sports, music and entertainment
 - 🌱 I’m currently learning html and java script
 - 💞️ I’m looking to collaborate on software development and cyber security
-- 📫 How to reach me ...
+- 📫 How to reach me ...on twitter @ChukwuemekaAnd5,  Facebook: @Chukwuemeka Andy c ukaegbulem,  WhatsApp @+2347086290235

 <!---
 Andy-chukwuemeka/Andy-chukwuemeka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.